 Naturopathic doctors have been regulated since 1954 under the Naturopathy Act (revised 1978).
+The legislation is currently under review.
 The Saskatchewan Association of Naturopathic Practitioners acts as both the professional association and the regulatory authority.

-Saskatchewan Association of Naturopathic Practitioners

-Tel: 306-955-2633 registrar@sanp.ca www.sanp.ca
+Saskatchewan Association of Naturopathic Practitioners Tel: 306-955-2633 registrar@sanp.ca www.sanp.ca